 Cats generally don’t acclimate well to a shelter environment, particularly those who have been living outdoors.
 Moreover, studies prove that lost cats are 13 times more likely to find their way home if they are not displaced and brought into a shelter (nationally only about 2% of shelter cats are ever reunited with their owners).
 Shelter medicine experts agree, therefore, that leaving cats where they are, in the environment that is most familiar to them, is the most humane thing to do.
 For that reason, MAC tries to avoid bringing outdoor cats into the shelter unless the cat is ill, injured, clearly recently abandoned and not established as a resident of the area, a repeated nuisance, or in imminent danger of harm if left to remain in the environment.
 Ideally, we ask for the public’s help in getting outdoor cats spayed/ neutered and returned to their home as quickly as possible, so the stress on the cat is minimal, she can no longer reproduce, and if she is truly lost she has the best chance of finding her way back home.

-What Services Does MAC’s Animal Services Team Provide?
+What Services Does MAC’s Animal Protection Team Provide?

-MAC has a team of dispatchers and animal services officers that provide law enforcement, cruelty investigation and pet owner support functions for the entire City of Chattanooga as well as Red Bank and Lakesite.
+MAC has a team of dispatchers and Animal Protection Officers that provide law enforcement, cruelty investigation and pet owner support functions for the entire City of Chattanooga as well as Red Bank and Lakesite.
 On any given day our officers respond to a huge variety of calls, from nuisance barking and abandoned kittens to aggressive dogs and intentional cruelty situations, and they are on call 24 hours a day, 365 days a week.
-To report an animal in distress or speak with our Animal Services team, please call 423/305-6509.
+To report an animal emergency please call 423-305-6500 ext 1.
+To report an animal issue that is not an emergency, please call 423-305-6500 ext 2.